AirBurn0/am2playground/README.md

 ## Other FAQ
 ### <b>Q</b>: Is it compatible with other AM2 forks like [TCLProject](https://github.com/TCLProject/ArsMagica2-5) or [ToCraft](https://github.com/ToCraft/ArsMagica2) ones?

   <b>A</b>: I designed the addon in such a way that it is compatible with almost every version of AM2 I know for this moment.
 And as far as I know, it is.
-But since I'n developing my addon based on Mithion's original work, there may be bugs, and their reporting is appreciated.
+But since I'n developing my addon based on Mithion's original work, there may be bugs with other versions, and their reporting is appreciated.
 ### <b>Q</b>: With which mods there is an iteration?

   <b>A</b>: For now, it's Thaumcraft and Baubles (by Azanor), Thaumic Tinkerer (by Pixlepix), Forbidden Magic (by SpitefulFox), Blood Magic (by WayofTime), Botania (by Vazkii), Aether-Legacy (by The-Aether-Team), Traveller's Gear (by BluSunrize).
 Some of compatabilities is more global, like Thaumcraft one, some - less, like Aether one.
 I'm currently planning Tinker's Construct and Avaritia integration, and maybe more Botania stuff.